Kristina01111000/Drws_site/README.md

     I agree

-do you like the centered sidebar text? i think it looks good

-    I like them!

 do you like the new frontpage sidebar?

     Not really; I think it might be overkill for just quick navs to text on the page.
 Any thoughts?